-The Council uses four key mechanisms for delivering affordable housing
+The Council uses four key mechanisms for delivering affordable housing:

-- Negotiation of up to 30% affordable housing on market sites for developments of over 15 dwellings. - Registered Provider or Council-led schemes that come forward and achieve higher levels of affordable housing that would not otherwise be viable such as on brownfield sites. - Provision of affordable housing on rural exception sites to meet a local identified housing need.
+- Negotiation of up to 30% affordable housing, as defined by the NPPF, on market sites for developments of over 15 dwellings. - Registered Provider or Council-led schemes that come forward and achieve higher levels of affordable housing on sites that would not otherwise be viable, such as on brownfield sites. - Provision of affordable housing on rural exception sites to meet a local identified housing need. - Acquisition by the Council of new build homes built either as part of \$106 agreements or purchased on the open market.